llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 - Highlight count: 35

 ----------------------------------------
-## Feedback: boring and not very useful
+## Human Feedback: boring and not very useful
 Results for "Personal Anecdotes and Stories" prompt variation... system_role used:
 Identify moments in the transcript where the speaker shares personal anecdotes, experiences, or stories that are insightful or inspiring.